Cocaine Possession

 How is “Possession” Defined Under Florida Law

 Possession is having, holding or exercising power or control over an item.
 They say that “possession” is nine-tenths of the law.
 In this case, they are correct.
 Police do not need to prove that you are the owner of the cocaine found on your person, in your home, or in your vehicle.
 They need to prove that you knew that the cocaine was there.
 While this is not necessarily simple, saying that the cocaine “is not yours” will not be an adequate defense under Florida law.
-You will need to prove that you did not know about it.
-We often deal with three different types of possession – Actual Possession, Constructive possession and Joint possession.

-- Joint Possession – this is where two or more people have control over the cocaine.
+• Joint Possession.
+This is where two or more people have control over the cocaine.
 Each person who is in control can be considered in possession of the same cocaine.

 Potential Defenses for Possession of Cocaine in Florida